Haruma Miura

 Haruma Miura (三浦 春馬, Miura Haruma) was a Japanese actor and singer.
 He made his acting debut in the television drama Agri (1997) and rose to popularity after starring in the film Koizora (2007), winning Newcomer of the Year at the 31st Japan Academy Prize.
 In the following years, Miura notably starred in the third season of Gokusen (2009), Bloody Monday (2009), Naoko (2009), Kimi ni Todoke (2010), Last Cinderella (2013), Boku no Ita Jikan (2013), The Eternal Zero (2013), Attack on Titan (2015), Gintama 2 (2018), and Two Weeks (2019).
 He also starred as Lola in the Japanese production of Kinky Boots (2016), winning Best New Actor and the Haruko Sugimura Award at the 24th Yomiuri Theater Awards.
 In addition to his acting career, Miura debuted as a singer in 2019 with the single "Fight for Your Heart."

 Miura remained active in his acting career until his death in 2020.
 Following his death, his second single, "Night Diver" was released posthumously along with his other acting projects.
 He was posthumously awarded the Nikkan Sports Yujiro Ishihara Film Prize for Fan's Choice in Best Actor for his role in Godai: The Wunderkind.

 Career

 1997–2006: Early acting career

-Miura made his acting debut in the television drama adaptation of the novel Agri when he was seven years old.
+Haruma Miura made his acting debut in the television drama adaptation of the novel Agri when he was seven years old.
 He was enrolled at the Tsukuba branch of Actors Studio and was concurrently a member of the boy band Brash Brats with two other students.
 Following the closure of Actors Studio, the three signed to Amuse Inc. As Brash Brats went on indefinite hiatus in 2005, Miura continued his acting career.
 Early notable television projects that he appeared in include Ima, Ai ni Ikimasu, Unfair, Children, 14-sai no Haha, and Fight.
 He also appeared in the films Mori no Gakkō and Akihabara@Deep.
 His first starring role was Taiyō Sasaki in the 2006 film Catch a Wave.